johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

 some need to be started manually from the Workbench screen.

-See the [Workbench](hard-drive-games.md#workbench) section of hard drive installed games for further details (most of the information is applicable to floppy games as well).
+See the [Workbench](hard-drive-games.md#workbench) section of hard drive installed games for further details (most of the information applies to floppy games as well).

 ## Saving your progress

-Some games give you continuation codes at certain checkpoints, while others let your save your progress to disk whenever you want.
+Some games give you continuation codes at certain checkpoints, while others let you save your progress to disk whenever you want.
 Some other games don't have any built-in continuation or save support---luckily, you can use WinUAE [Save states](save-states.md) with these.

 ### Save disks

 Many floppy games support saving your progress to disk.
-Usually you need to prepare a special **save disk** for this purpose, and the instructions to do so vary per game.
+Usually, you need to prepare a special **save disk** for this purpose, and the instructions to do so vary per game.
 For your convenience, all games that support saving your progress to disk include a blank save disk in the 9th disk swapper slot (so